edryan04/grace-tf-module-member-account/README.md

 * name: a simple name that will be used for displaying the resulting budget notification within AWS.
 * email: Email address of the tenant owner (will be assigned to the root account).
 * authlanding_prod_account_id: This is the subaccount ID of the authlanding AWS account.
 The authlanding account hosts IAM accounts with access to the platform.
-If you're using this module in a setup outside of GRACE, you should consider consulting the (grace-core repo)[https://github.com/gsa/grace-core] for more information.
+If you're using this module in a setup outside of GRACE, you should consider consulting the [grace-core repo](https://github.com/gsa/grace-core) for more information.
 * create_iam_roles: Boolean that defines whether or not the default IAM roles should be created.
 This will be forced to "true" in a future revision.
 * tenant_admin_iam_role_list: The SSM parameter that corresponds to the admin users in authlanding.
-Consult (grace-core)[https://github.com/gsa/grace-core] for more information.
+Consult [grace-core repo](https://github.com/gsa/grace-core) for more information.
 * tenant_poweruser_iam_role_list: The SSM parameter that corresponds to the powerusers in authlanding.
-Consult (grace-core)[https://github.com/gsa/grace-core] for more information.
+Consult [grace-core repo](https://github.com/gsa/grace-core) for more information.
 * tenant_viewonly_iam_role_list: The SSM parameter that corresponds to the viewonly users in authlanding.
-Consult (grace-core)[https://github.com/gsa/grace-core] for more information.
+Consult [grace-core repo](https://github.com/gsa/grace-core) for more information.

 ### Authors